RWTH-EBC/ADDMo/01_Readme/Readme.txt

 is based on the assumption that the score is monotonically increasing with the number of ownlags, till it reaches the global optimum.
+(Random Forest is used by default as wrapper, desired implement another model in the script)

 Feature selection:
 -Low variance filter: Deletes features with low variance.